AdobeDocs/campaign.en/help/v8/send/sms/sms-mid-sourcing.md

 ## Create an SMS external account on the Marketing server {#sms-external-account}

-In a mid infrastructure, you need to create a SMS external account on the Marketing serve as below
+In a mid infrastructure, you need to create a SMS external account on the Marketing server as below

 >[!IMPORTANT]
 >